neelpatel28/Computer-Vision/Learning/README.md

 2. Move gradually towards deep learning-based vision
 3. Run notebooks and modify parameters
 4. Practice by creating mini experiments
 5. Use this knowledge to build projects in the `Projects/` folder

 ---

 ## 🤝 Contribution

-Feel free to:
+You are welcome to:

 - Add new learning resources
 - Improve explanations
 - Add solved exercises
 - Optimize code

 ---